github99er/DynamicArrayStack/Description.md

 void dynArrayInit (struct DynArr * da, int initialCapacity) → Given a pointer (da) to a dynamic array, initalize the dynamic array's capacity to initialCapacity

+void _dynArraySetCapacity (struct DynArr * da)
+→ Given a pointer (da) to a dynamic array, double the dynamic array’s current capacity

 void dynArrayFree (struct DynArr * da)
 → Given a pointer (da) to a dynamic array, free the memory allocated for the dynamic array